microsoft/playwright/docs/src/api/class-electronapplication.md

 ## event: ElectronApplication.close
 * since: v1.9

-This event is issued when the application closes.
+This event is issued when the application process has been terminated.

 ## event: ElectronApplication.console
 * since: v1.42